Nolan Jones Player Props: Rockies vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is third in MLB with a collective 9.5 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings put together by the Braves pitching staff ranks first in MLB.

-- The Braves have the sixth-ranked team ERA among all MLB pitching staffs (3.81).
+- The Braves have a 3.78 team ERA that ranks sixth across all MLB pitching staffs.

-- The Braves rank 12th in baseball in home runs allowed (74 total, 1.1 per game).
+- Braves pitchers combine to rank 12th in baseball in home runs given up (75 total, 1.1 per game).

-- Elder (4-1) gets the starting nod for the Braves in his 14th start of the season.
-He has a 2.69 ERA in 77 2/3 innings pitched, with 65 strikeouts.

-- The right-hander's most recent time out was on Sunday against the Washington Nationals, when he tossed 5 1/3 innings, surrendering five earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.